-UPPER(source) Syntax

-The string to convert to uppercase.
+Syntax UPPER(source) Argument source The string to convert to uppercase.
 Returns The specified string in all uppercase letters.

-The following example displays all the string values in the customerName field in Example all uppercase:
+Example The following example displays all the string values in the customerName field in all uppercase: UPPER([customerName])

-UPPER([customerName])

 WEEK()

 Returns a number from 1 to 52 that represents the week of the year.